kushaldas/pym/docs/file.rst

 + "a" -> open in append mode.

-The default mode is read only, ie if you do not provide any mode it will open the file as read only.
+The default mode is read only, i.e. if you do not provide any mode it will open the file as read only.
 Let us open a file:

 ::